sathibault/cryptoauthlib/README.md

 ## Examples

-See provision_sha204 for an example of provisioning a device and using it to computing challenge responses.
+See provision_sha204 for an example of provisioning a device and using it to computing challenge responses with symmetric keys with the ATSHA204A chip.

+See provision_ecc108 for an example of provisioning a device and using it to generate private/public key pairs, signing messages, and validating signed messages with the ATECC108A chip.

 ## License